 It is important to know the VA academic year is August 1 through July 31.
 Therefore, when students exhaust the benefit for the academic year, they are not eligible again until August 1 of the next year.
 This is when other financial aid means kick in to cover costs.
 New students should expect to cover initial costs of student health insurance as well as the university issued IT equipment (iPad, laptop, etc).
 If students will be waiving the student health insurance plan through the school, they should then plan to do so through the online waiver portal.
-Instructions should be in the admissions packet provided from the academic unit and further information will be provided by Student Services.
 Students must waive each academic year by the noted deadlines regardless if an approved waiver is already on file.

-Chapter 31 students should ensure their counselor notes the university issued laptop as a covered cost on the 22-1905 to prevent from having to pay out of pocket on the day of orientation.
+Chapter 31 students should ensure their Voc Rehab counselor notes the university issued laptop as a covered cost (block 9) on the 22-1905 to prevent the student from having to pay for this cost out-of-pocket on the day of orientation.

 If you have not applied or don’t know if you are eligible for VA benefits, please reference the GI Bill® website or call 1-888-442-4551.
-Students may also login to their eBenefits account to obtain information equivalent to the Certificate of Eligibility to submit to the Student Services Office as listed in the GI Benefits checklist under Forms below.
+Students may also login to their eBenefits account to obtain information equivalent to the Certificate of Eligibility to submit to the Student Services Office.

 - U.S. Department of Veterans Affairs